okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 **Visualizing the Model**

+This will be training set to train a line and now we can see how it goes against first - the training set, and then secondly, the test set!

 Note the blue line being the prediction while the red dots are what give the actual plot points.

 ```python